sportsmgmt-labs/n3-next/README.md

 # n3-next

 This project is a prototype of n3-charts for Angular.
-The 2.0 release of Angular involved a major redesign from the ground up which caused mass (complete?) incompatibility with AngularJS (i.e. Angular 1.x) components.
+The 2.0 release of Angular involved a major redesign from the ground up which caused complete Component incompatibility between AngularJS (1.x)  and Angular (2+).

 https://github.com/n3-charts